*Biology and Math courses must have been completed no more than five years prior to start of the program.

 The medical laboratory technician has diverse and multi‐level functions in the areas of collecting, processing, and analyzing biological specimens and other substances, principles and methodologies, performance of assays, problem solving, troubleshooting techniques, significance of clinical procedures and results, principles and practices of quality assessment, for all major areas practiced in the contemporary clinical laboratory.

-The Columbia State MLT Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119, and phone (773)714-8880.
-The associate degree earned, along with the NAACLS certification of the Columbia State MLT Program, enables MLT students to qualify for testing with certifying bodies such as the American Society of Clinical Pathologists Board of Registry, thus giving the student the title of MLT (ASCP) and/or with the American Medical Technologist thus giving them an MLT (AMT).
+The Columbia State MLT Program has been awarded initial accreditation (5 years, April 30, 2019) with the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL 60018-5119, and phone (773)714-8880.
+The associate degree earned, along with the NAACLS certification of the Columbia State MLT Program, enables MLT graduates to qualify for testing with certifying bodies such as the American Society of Clinical Pathologists Board of Registry, resulting in the credentials of MLT (ASCP) and/or with the American Medical Technologist thus giving them an MLT (AMT).

 Certificate to Operate

-The Columbia State MLT Program is approved by the Tennessee Medical Laboratory Board in Nashville, Tennessee.
+The Columbia State MLT Program has been granted an operating license to conduct and maintain a School for Training Medical laboratory Personnel in the Specialty of Medical Laboratory Technician from the Tennessee Medical Laboratory Board in Nashville, Tennessee.
 The Board is located at: Metro Center Complex, 665 Mainstream Drive, 2nd Floor, Nashville, TN 37243.
-(615) 532-3202.
+(615) 532-1945.

-Accreditation guidelines concerning program requirements, standards, additional program information, etc., are available in the Medical Laboratory Technology Applicant Handbook located Online at www.columbiastate.edu/medlab.
+Guidelines concerning program requirements, standards, additional program information are available in the Medical Laboratory Technology Applicant Handbook located online at www.columbiastate.edu/medlab.

 The Mission of the Columbia State Community College MLT Program is to produce knowledgeable, competent, compassionate, professional Medical Laboratory Technicians.